samwhindleton/wdiroutcomes/roadmap/week10/readme.md

 Questions to Consider:

-* What are the best resources you would recommend?

-* What types of jobs are hot right now?

-* How can our soon-to-be grads really stand out in the hiring process?

-* What are some industry trends?

-* What are some of the tough questions you ask candidates?

 * What is it like to work at your company for developers?

+* How is your team structured?

 * What is the interview process like?

+* What are some of the tough questions you ask candidates?

+* How can we really stand out in the hiring process?

 * What types of candidates are you looking for?
-How can they put their best foot forward?

-* What is your company looking for in candidates' portfolio?
+* What does your company look for in candidates' portfolios?

+* How do you feel about cover letters?

+* What are your resume dos and don'ts?

+* (For agency recruiters) - How do you engage with companies?

+* (For agency recruiters) - How do you work with candidates?

+* (For agency recruiters) - How do you determind what candidates to send along to your clients?

 ## Homework
 Homework due next Monday at 7 pm: